 2. See the Chicago Cultural Center

 Chicago has a local greeter program, which offers free walking tours of various neighborhoods from a knowledgeable local.
 This is a great opportunity to see more of the city while learning about it directly from an expert local guide who can answer all your questions.
-You can sign up chicagogreeter.com (you need to do it at least 10 days in advance).
-I highly, highly, highly recommend doing this!!
+You can sign up at chicagogreeter.com (you need to do it at least 10 days in advance).
+I highly, highly, highly recommend doing this!

 4. Stop by the City History Museum